 With the plethora of reality TV shows involving home renovations and real estate searches, your association may be asked to sign an agreement to allow a production company to film your community.

-Since most governing documents grant the owners the right of ingress and egress over the common areas for access to the …Continue Reading →
+Since most governing documents grant the …Continue Reading →

 New Spanish Feature: CondoMundoUSA